-15.2.6.3 Recovering Components After Cluster Configuration Change
+17.2.6.3 Recovering Components After Cluster Configuration Change

-You can recover components in a cluster that cannot be started or are not functioning properly because the configuration was changed and committed at the cluster level.
+You can recover components in a cluster when the components cannot be started or are not functioning properly because the configuration was changed and committed at the cluster level.
 You may not be able to ascertain what change is causing the problem and you want to revert to an earlier version.